ClarkGuilty/Qt-stamp-visualizer/README.md

 ## Usage
 ### Mosaic app
 ```
-python mosaic_viewer.py --p /path/to/the/files --N name_of_the_classification
+python mosaic_viewer.py --p /path/to/the/files --N name_of_the_classification -s seed

 optional arguments:
 -h, --help                          show help message and exit
 -l GRIDSIZE, --gridsize GRIDSIZE    Number of stamps per side on the mosaic
+-s SEED, --seed SEED                Seed used to shuffle the images, must
+                                    be a positive integer.
---printname, --no-printname         Whether to print the filename when you click
+--printname, --no-printname         Whether to print the filename when you
-                                    (default: False)
+                                    click (default: False)
 --page PAGE                         Initial page
 --resize, --no-resize               Set to allow the resizing of the stamps
                                     with the window (default: False)